QuantEcon/lecture-source-jl/source/_static/includes/colab-instructions.md

     -  It will **5 to 8 minutes** the first time you run it for Julia and key packages to install

 3. Refresh your browser, and then execute any code as normal.
-  - Even after installation, there will be more precompiling latency since we do not compile every package used in the notes in the setup step.
+  - Even after installation, there will be more precompiling latency for some packages.